Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 The Executive Summary

-The Positioning vs Marketing Problem: Treating “do more marketing” as the answer keeps positioning generic, driving $15K–$30K in wasted spend, $1,000–$1,500 CAC, and mid–five-figure ceilings like $67K instead of the $93K+ possible with sharp positioning.
+The Positioning vs Marketing Problem: “Do more marketing” keeps positioning generic, burning $15K–$30K, driving $1,000–$1,500 CAC, and capping you near $67K instead of the sharper $93K+ ceiling.

 Written by Nour Boustani for mid five-figure founders and operators who want efficient, scalable acquisition without burning budget on campaigns that sharp positioning would have made unnecessary.

-Positioning vs Marketing: What Actually Drives Revenue
+Positioning vs Marketing For $60K–$120K/year Founders: What Actually Drives Revenue

 Positioning is who you say you serve and why they should choose you.